 The concepts of negligence and negligence per se often overlap.
 When a motorist drives carelessly, and in driving carelessly violates a traffic law, that driver has been both negligent and negligent per se.
 At Butler Tobin, when we file a car accident case, we normally state that the at-fault driver was both negligent and negligent per se.

 When a driver’s behavior was really bad, the jury may be authorized to impose punitive damages.
 In Georgia, courts may impose punitive damages to make sure that the at-fault driver never does this again—in other words, to “deter” the misconduct.
 O.C.G.A. § 51-12-5.1.
 In legal terms, punitive damages are appropriate “in such tort actions in which it is proven by clear and convincing evidence that the defendant’s actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences.”
 Id.
 One trial judge put it put it in simpler terms: punitive damages are appropriate when the defendant “just did not give a damn.”

 The question is whether the defendant knew that someone might get hurt, but did the wrong thing anyway.
 For instance, when a defendant drinks and drives, punitive damages may be authorized.
 Other examples of conduct that could authorize punitive damages include texting and driving, hit-and-run collisions, or when an employer knowingly puts a dangerous person behind the wheel.

-In this video clip from an Atlanta GA trial, Butler Tobin asked a police officer about how much the defendant had been drinking.
+In this video clip from the Atlanta GA car accident trial, Butler Tobin asked one of the investigating police officers about how much the defendant had been drinking.
 When someone drinks and drives, the jury is authorized to impose punitive damages.